 Start by evaluating the overall appearance of your trees.
 Look for signs of vitality such as full crowns, vibrant foliage, and straight trunks.
 Conversely, be on the lookout for signs of decline, such as thinning canopies, discolored or wilting leaves, and dead branches.

 Inspect your trees for any visible signs of pests or diseases.
-Look for insect infestations, fungal growth, or physical damage to the bark.
+Look for insect infestations, fungal growth, or bark damage.
 If you notice any abnormalities, consult with a local forestry expert to determine the best course of action.

 Identifying Invasive Species and Pest Infestations